KoTbelowall/INTEL-DDR4-RAM-OC-GUIDE-by-KoT/guide.md

 ## **Timing things and formulas:**

 Disclaimer: While some formulas may be wrong (tRAS for example)/”meme” for some people, they are proven over time and work best after all.
-I don’t recommend going below “possible” values.
+I don’t recommend going below recommended/possible values.
 Overtight means the timing value that comes right after the value that had errors in RAM stress tests.